MarlinFirmware/MarlinDocumentation/_development/contributing.md

 Are you skilled in information design?
 This website is far from complete, and it's a bit text-heavy.
 We need more photos, diagrams, and YouTube videos to embed on these pages.
 A well-chosen image or well-produced video can have more impact than many pages of written documentation.
 Visit the [MarlinDocumentation Project](//github.com/MarlinFirmware/MarlinDocumentation) for more information.

 ### Fund Development
 The current maintainer of Marlin is [Scott Lahteine](//www.thinkyhead.com/donate-to-marlin) aka @thinkyhead.
 Scott has been writing software for a few decades, with a focus on shareware and open source.
-He reviews every contribution before it goes into Marlin, maintains documentation, hosts Facebook and Discord groups, and maintains a small 3D printer test lab in Austin, TX.
+He reviews every contribution before it goes into Marlin, maintains documentation, hosts Facebook and Discord groups, and maintains a little test lab in Austin, TX.

 Your donation accelerates development, testing, and advancement of the most ambitious open source multi-platform 3D printing firmware in the world.
 See "[Donate to Marlin](//www.thinkyhead.com/donate-to-marlin)" for funding options.
-The best deal for us today is [GitHub Sponsors](//github.com/sponsors/thinkyhead) as they now provide one-to-one donation matching!
+The newest way to provide support is through [GitHub Sponsors](//github.com/sponsors/thinkyhead).

 ### Join the Community